-After travelling almost a month in Burma, I can honestly say that this country definitely tugs at your heart and the experience won’t leave you in a hurry!
+After travelling almost one month in Burma and now having some time to reflect back, I can honestly say that this country definitely tugs at your heart, and the experience won’t leave you in a hurry!

-The disparity between the rich and poor is so great that the similarities reminded me of when I solo-backpacked through India for a month, back in 1985.
+The disparity between the rich and poor is so great that the similarities remind me of when I solo-backpacked through India for a month, back in 1985.

-The archaic back-breaking methods with bullocks in farm fields; the laying of roads by women and men by hand, which one would expect to see some hundred years’ ago; the buildings built by hand (concrete slabs poured by bucket load), makes you realise how lucky and soft most Westerners are, but mostly, makes you really appreciate what you have in life.
+The archaic back-breaking methods with bullocks in farm fields.
+The laying of rocks by hand for roads by women and men, which one would expect to see some hundred years’ ago, not in today’s times.
+The buildings built by hand with concrete slabs poured and handled manually by the bucket load and pulley.
+All of these difficult daily methods that the local Burmese have to endure just to survive, makes you realise how lucky and soft most Westerners are; but mostly, makes you very appreciative of what you have in your own life.

-As expected, the army is prominent in some areas more than others, but typically throughout the country.
-Travel on most routes and you’ll see many pristine and well-kept army bases; it’s obvious where the country’s money is used.
+As expected, the army is more prominent in some areas of Burma than in others, but typically, there is a presence across the country.
+Travel on most routes and it won’t be long before you see many pristine and well-kept army bases, which is a display of where the money is spent in Burma.

-Signs of tourism are seeping through, such as new flash hotels/buildings in the main tourist destinations, especially Inle Lake and Bagan.
-Tourism will change the local culture and bring its own set of problems to the country but Burma is screaming for progress.
+As in other countries, tourism will change the local culture and bring its own set of problems to this country no doubt, but in 2014, Burma is still screaming for progress.

 Already, you see children in the streets asking tourists for money.